nextmoose/sadscissors/README.md

 #### Fill Factor
 The interface does not explicitly state what fill factor is, but it strongly suggests that it is an average.
-This appears wrong.
-For example, I could add 1,000,000 mostly empty cases of soda (1 can each).
+I could add 1,000,000 mostly empty cases of soda (1 can each).
 The fill factor for soda would be 0.0833.
 Then `getItems(0.10)` would put soda on the grocery list even though I clearly have more than enough.